voeurngsovann/Automate-SIHA-DB-installation/README.md

 2. Download GI software (LINUX.X64_193000_grid_home.zip)and  PSU patches and put in  /installer/software/GI
 3. Download DB software (LINUX.X64_193000_db_home.zip)and  PSU patches and put in  /installer/software/DB
 4. Adjust install.env configuration files in `installer/config` as needed.
-5. Run scripts from `installer/ istaller.sh` with available option  to automate the installation process.
+5. Run scripts from `installer/installer.sh` with available option  to automate the installation process.

 ## 🛠 Requirements
 - OS oracle linux 8 or redhet 8